open-source-labs/obsidian-developer-tool/README.md

 The Obsidian Developer Tool is an easy-to-use chrome developer tool extension designed for applications using Obsidian.
 With this extension, users can:

 - visualize GraphQL query and cache performance metrics
-- send dynamic queries/mutations to a user's database
+- send dynamic queries and mutations to a user's database
 - view and evict data from the browser cache

 These features require minimal configuration and are designed to cater to the needs of Obsidian developers utilizing Obsidian Wrapper in their applications.